strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 # Pros and cons

-Routes are available only on OpenShift.
+Routes are only available on OpenShift.
 So if you are using Kubernetes, this will be clearly a deal breaking disadvantage.
-One of the other disadvantages is also that the routes always use TLS encryption.
+Another potential disadvantage is that routes always use TLS encryption.
 You will always have to deal with the TLS certificates and encryption in your Kafka clients and applications.

-You should also carefully consider the performance.
+You should also carefully consider performance.
 The OpenShift HAProxy router will act as a middleman between your Kafka clients and brokers.
 It can add latency and it can also become a performance bottleneck.
 Applications using Kafka also often generate a lot of traffic - hundreds or even thousands megabytes per second.